ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/controller_plugins/mppi_controller/configuring_mppic.md

 Type: `double` Default: `0.07`

 :   Maximum proportion of the path that can be occupied before this critic is not considered to allow the obstacle and path follow critics to avoid obstacles while following the path's intent in presence of dynamic objects in the scene.
-Between 0-1 for 0-100%.
+Between `0-1` for `0-100%`.

 ### **`use_path_orientations`**

 Type: `bool` Default: `false`

 :   Whether to consider path's orientations in path alignment, which can be useful when paired with feasible smac planners to incentivize directional changes only where/when the smac planner requests them.
-If you want the robot to deviate and invert directions where the controller sees fit, keep as false.
-If your plans do not contain orientation information (e.g. navfn), keep as false.
+If you want the robot to deviate and invert directions where the controller sees fit, keep as `false`.
+If your plans do not contain orientation information (e.g. navfn), keep as `false`.

 ### **`trajectory_point_step`**